-Essentials 2 review
+Essentials 2 full review

 OnOne Essentials 2 adds a second editing environment to iPhoto, extending its capabilities with four new filters.
 Some aspects improve on iPhoto’s existing features while others enable completely new functionality.